susanBuck/notes/05_Laravel/05_Views.md

 	<h1>Hello {{ $name! }}</h1>

-If you're outputting data that was entered by a user, use trouble curly brackets to escape any nefarious-XSS characters:
+If you're outputting data that was entered by a user, use triple curly brackets to escape any nefarious-XSS characters:

 	<h1>Hello {{{ $name! }}}</h1>